Delkos

 Delkos (Δέλκως), or Delcus, was a town of ancient Thrace.
 Under the name of Delcus it was a bishopric and later a titular see, now suppressed, of the Roman Catholic Church.
-It later called Dercos, under which name it again was a bishopric and later a titular see of the Roman Catholic Church.
+It was later called Derkos, under which name it again was a bishopric and later a titular see of the Roman Catholic Church.
 The Orthodox diocese remains extant (see Metropolis of Derkoi).

 Its site is located near Derkoz in European Turkey.